 Now the scary stuff begins!

-While Rush worked vacuuming up all the bees, Buster and David watched from a safe distance.
+While Rush worked vacuuming up all the bees, the ranch foreman and David watched from a safe distance.

 I hid in the house!